-- But even if our gospel was – and is – veiled, it was – and is – veiled to the men who are perishing
+- But even if our gospel is *veiled, it’s *veiled to the men who perish

-- by the god of this age, who blinded the unbeliever’s minds so they won’t clearly see the light of the gospel of the glory of the Anointed, who is the image of God.
+- by the god of this age, who blinded the minds of the unbelieving so they won’t clearly see the light of the gospel of the glory of the Anointed, who is the image of God.

 - For we don’t preach about ourselves, but about the Anointed Lord Jesus.
 But we ourselves are your slaves for the sake of Jesus.

 - For God is the One who said, “Out of darkness, light will shine”, who shone in our hearts to give the light of the knowledge of God’s glory in the face of Jesus the Anointed.